hoangp/cs3431-18s2-project/README.md

 ## Setup

-Here is the steps and command lines in our PC.
+Below is the steps and command lines in our PC.
 It might be different in your PC.

 - Run roscore
 - Bringup TurtleBot3 Lidar and Camera